AkashParashar18/AkashParashar18/README.md

 # WELCOME TO MY GITHUB PROFILE

 ## 👋 About Me
 Welcome to my GitHub!
-I'm a passionate researcher with a solid foundation in Statistics, Python, SQL, Power BI, machine learning, NLP, and deep learning.
+I'm a passionate researcher with a solid foundation in Statistics, Python, SQL, Power BI, machine learning, NLP, deep learning, cybersecurity.
 My journey bridges the gap between academic excellence and practical problem-solving, as I strive to leverage data-driven approaches to tackle real-world challenges.

 ## 🌟 Highlights
 M.Tech in Power Electronics and Drives from Odisha University of Technology and Research, Bhubaneswar.